Homemade cranberry sauce couldn't be easier to make and the ingredients are fresh and simple!

 As an Amazon Associate, I earn from qualifying purchases

-How to Make Homemade Cranberry Sauce from Scratch
+How to Make Fresh Cranberry Sauce from Scratch

-Place all of the ingredients into a small saucepan.
+Place all of the ingredients into a medium saucepan.

-Cook the mixture over low medium heat stirring occasionally.
-After about 10 minutes they will start to make a popping sound, continue to stir, occasionally smashing the berries with the back of your spoon.
+Cook the cranberry mixture over low-medium heat while stirring occasionally and smashing the whole berries with the back of the wooden spoon.

-Aside from the traditional turkey dinner, we love homemade cranberry sauce spread on a turkey sandwich, on the side with chicken or Swedish meatballs or smeared on top of grilled chicken breasts just before taking them off of the grill.
+Aside from the traditional holiday meal, we love homemade cranberry sauce spread on turkey sandwiches, on the side with chicken or Swedish Meatballs, Turkey Meatballs or smeared on top of grilled chicken breasts just before taking them off of the grill.

 Store homemade cranberry sauce in the refrigerator for up to 4 days in an airtight food storage container.